onnx/tutorials/tutorials/PytorchAddExportSupport.md

     """
-    Create an ONNX operator 'opname', taking 'args' as inputs and attributes 'kwargs' and add it to the current graph, returning the node representing the single output of this operator (see the `outputs` keyword argument for multi-return nodes).
+    Create an ONNX operator 'opname', taking 'args' as inputs and attributes 'kwargs' and add it to the current graph, returning the value representing the single output of this operator (see the `outputs` keyword argument for multi-return operators).

     The set of operators and the inputs/attributes they take is documented at https://github.com/onnx/onnx/blob/master/docs/Operators.md

     Arguments:
-        opname (string): The ONNX operator name, e.g., `Abs` or `Add`. args (Node...): The inputs to the operator; usually provided as arguments to the `symbolic` definition.
+        opname (string): The ONNX operator name, e.g., `Abs` or `Add`. args (Value...): The inputs to the operator; usually provided as arguments to the `symbolic` definition.
         kwargs: The attributes of the ONNX operator, with keys named according to the following convention: `alpha_f` indicates